shreyas0201/Teardroid-phprat-andro/README.md

 - then it ask you to enter the icon folder path so enter the icon folder path
 - DONE

-### IMPORTANT NOTICE

-- use your own keystore its not recommended to use the defualt keystore.
-- you can modify the values in Config.py file to use your own keystore with teardroid v4.

 - ![Build using codespace](https://raw.githubusercontent.com/ScRiPt1337/Teardroid-phprat/master/img/625b8abb-089b-4896-98c9-43dc28ab740b.gif)

 ### Dashboard

 - visit : https://{your server url}/v4/overview
 - defualt username/password is : admin/admin

+### IMPORTANT NOTICE

+- use your own keystore its not recommended to use the defualt keystore you can modify the values in Config.py file to use your own keystore with teardroid v4.

 ### Screenshot